A Year in the Life of a Student

 - Sometimes the perception is that O-Week is primarily about socializing and partying; in fact, there is a great deal of academic orientation too.
 The University encourages students to sample a range of types of events and activities, with an emphasis on learning about community expectations, campus resources, involvement opportunities and academic life.

 - The reality of university life begins to set in.
 With midterms and assignments around the corner, many new students begin to feel a little stressed at this point in the semester.
+Many students feel this acutely around their first midterm, which can typically be the last week of September or the first week of October.

 - Lack of sleep and an unbalanced diet may be catching up with new students at this point as well.